jbrulmans/qa-macros/README.md

 # myMacros

-myMacros is a Google Chrome extension which allows the usage of certain macros in Jira to quickly load specific templates.
+myMacros is a Google Chrome extension which allows the use of certain macros in Jira to quickly load specific templates.

 ## Installation